 app.speqqle has all the functions you need for the analysis of your spectroscopic data!

 Are you just starting to learn about spectroscopy or are you already an expert?
-We developed app.speqqle to give you all the tools to analyse all your spectroscopy data in one place to get the information you need from your data!
+We built app.speqqle to give you all the tools you need to analyse your spectroscopy data — all in one place.
+Easily to get the information you need from your data!
 Here you can find out everything app.speqqle can do for you.

 Materials & Samples